 Whistleblower Program

-CIBC is committed to doing what’s right for our clients, our communities and for one another.
+CIBC is committed to doing what’s right for our clients, for our communities and for one another.

-If you have concerns about irregular business activities or wrongdoing that could put CIBC’s integrity or reputation at risk, or are reportable under applicable whistleblower legislation, you can notify CIBC by using the confidential and anonymous Whistleblower Program.
+CIBC's confidential Whistleblower Program is available for reporting (anonymously if desired) irregular business activities or wrongdoing that could put CIBC's integrity or reputation at risk, or that is otherwise reportable under applicable whistleblower legislation.

 CIBC’s Whistleblower Program is available online and by phone and is facilitated by an independent, external third party supplier called ClearView Strategic Partners.